Lubbock Christian University

-Lubbock Christian University (LCU) is a private Christian university associated with the Churches of Christ and located in Lubbock, Texas.
+Lubbock Christian University (LCU) is a private Christian university associated with the Churches of Christ and located in Lubbock, Texas, United States.
 Chartered originally as part of a grade school called Lubbock Christian School in 1954, the institution branched off as a junior college – Lubbock Christian College – in 1957.
+On May 11th, 1970, the Lubbock Christian University was struck by an F5 tornado.
 LCC became a senior college in 1972, then advanced to university status in fall of 1987.
 LCU has 65 undergraduate degrees.
 A fall 2015 count showed 1,958 students enrolled at Lubbock Christian University, of which 462 were graduate students.

 History

 In 1954 the State of Texas approved the operation of a private educational institution for students from kindergarten through college.
 An elementary school was established that year, and a junior college was added in 1957.
+On May 11, 1970, the Lubbock Christian University was struck by an F5 tornado.
 F. W. Mattox was the founding president.
 LCU received accreditation as a senior college in 1972.
 Advancement to university status came in the fall of 1987.
 Presidents who have led Lubbock Christian University are F. W. Mattox (1957–1974), W. Joe Hacker (1974–1976), Harvie Pruitt (1976–1982), Steven S. Lemley (1982–1993), L. Ken Jones (1993–2012), L. Timothy Perrin (2012–2019), and Scott McDowell (2020–present).

 Housing

 Katie Rogers Hall is a women's residence for 250 students.
 It was built in the 1960s and underwent major renovation in 1999 and again in Summer 2017.
 The Katie Rogers Courtyard houses forty-eight upperclass women with private bedrooms and semi-private bathrooms.

 Johnson Hall is the men's residence and can house nearly two hundred men.
 It was renovated in Summer 2018.

 Mabee Hall has capacity to house 48 upperclassmen.
 Residents have private bedrooms and semi-private bathrooms.

+Rec Center apartments can hold up to 40 upperclassmen.
+Complete with private rooms and bathrooms.

+Gullo Hall is the newest housing option for students.
+It opened in the Spring of 2024, and is the only co-ed dorm on campus.
+It houses 171 students.

 The university also offers university apartments for upperclassmen, married students with no children, and graduate students.
 Apartments are located on the west and east sides of campus.